Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Experiments

-\paragraph{Centralized Control Not Always Superior} While CVC agents utilize global state information to manage individual vehicles, this method does not guarantee better results than decentralized approaches and can often lead to poorer performance.
-The advantages of centralized policies are most apparent in specific scenarios, such as lane drops, where a broader observation range can substantially improve outcomes.
-This has been supported by comparing DVCs with different observation ranges, with CVC agents typically excelling in lane drop situations due to their comprehensive view.
-However, in situations in which an increased observation range does not offer a clear advantage, centralized controllers should perform comparably but are even less effective, which indicates that enhanced information exchange among AVs does not necessarily contribute to improved policy efficacy.
+Although CVC agents leverage global state information to control individual vehicles, this approach does not inherently yield better results than decentralized methods and can often result in poorer performance.
+The benefits of centralized policies are largely confined to specific scenarios, like lane drops, where an extended observation range can substantially enhance performance.
+However, in situations in which an increased observation range does not offer a clear advantage, centralized controllers perform comparably or are even less effective, indicating that enhanced information exchange among AVs does not necessarily contribute to improved policy efficacy.
+We assume the performance drop of CVC agents is caused by the increased observation space introduced by the further vehicles.
+They make the optimization more complex while bringing little useful information.

 \pgfplotstableread{ x y y-min y-max NC-5 22.67 1.50 1.41 NC-10 22.60 1.39 1.52 NC-20 22.48 1.34 1.48 NC-40 22.10 1.30 1.47 NC-80 21.75 1.23 1.32 }{\avmainttNC}

 \pgfplotstableread{ x y y-min y-max NC-5 213.91 128.53 186.49 NC-10 148.48 98.69 225.38 NC-20 237.87 119.51 178.85 NC-40 376.25 161.73 164.91 NC-80 422.42 190.06 239.27 }{\avrampttNC}